SiliconLabsSoftware/matter_extension/slc/apps/wake_on_matter/thread/README.md

 # Matter over Thread Wake on Matter Example

-The Wake on Matter (WoM) example demonstrates a Matter device that simultaneously operates as an OpenThread Network Co-Processor (OT-NCP).
-When plugged into an OpenThread Border Router (OTBR) through the USB port, the device acts as the Thread radio for the border router while also running a Matter stack on-chip.
+The Wake on Matter (WoM) example demonstrates a Matter device that also acts as an OpenThread NCP.
+When plugged to an OTBR over USB, it provides the Thread radio while running Matter on-chip.

 ## Table of Contents